 How much does Lead Forensics cost?

 Lead Forensics does not publish pricing.
-Costs depend on website traffic volume and are set after a one-week free trial.
-The platform requires annual contracts with automatic renewal, 90 days' written cancellation notice, and built-in 10% annual price increases.
-Credit card payments carry an additional 3% fee.
+Costs depend on website traffic volume and are determined after a one-week free trial.
+The platform requires annual contracts with automatic renewal, 90 days' written cancellation notice, and an automatic 10% annual price increase built into the service agreement.
+For a detailed breakdown, see our Lead Forensics pricing guide.

 What percentage of website visitors does Lead Forensics identify?